CJ Van Eyk: Professional career

 Van Eyk was selected by the Toronto Blue Jays in the second round with the 42nd overall pick of the 2020 Major League Baseball draft.
 He signed with the Blue Jays on June 18 and received a $1.8 million bonus.

-Van Eyk made his professional debut and spent all of the 2021 season with the Vancouver Canadians of the High-A West, starting 19 games and pitching to a 4-6 record, a 5.83 ERA, and 100 strikeouts over 80 1/3 innings.
+Van Eyk made his professional debut and spent all of the 2021 season with the Vancouver Canadians of the High-A West, starting 19 games and pitching to a 4–6 record, a 5.83 ERA, and 100 strikeouts over 80 1/3 innings.
 He underwent Tommy John surgery after the season, forcing him to miss all of 2022.

+Van Eyk returned to action in 2023 with the rookie-level Florida Complex League Blue Jays, Single-A Dunedin Blue Jays, and Double-A New Hampshire Fisher Cats.
+In 12 appearances (11 starts) split between the three affiliates, he accumulated an 0-2 record and 3.67 ERA with 33 strikeouts across 34 1/3 innings pitched.
+Van Eyk made 30 appearances (16 starts) for New Hampshire during the 2024 campaign, registering a 3-8 record and 5.68 ERA with 78 strikeouts and two saves across 95 innings pitched.